virdant-lang/virdant/docs/source/types/user-defined.rst

 Each enum types are declared with an explicit `width`, indicating the number of bits needed to represent each value.
 Then, each enumerant is given an explicit value.

-To create an value of an enum type, you can use the syntax `#AND`.
+To create a value of an enum type, you can use the syntax `#AND`.
 You can also match against an enum type:

 Just like with union types, you can pattern match on enumerants.